RealityCards/RealityCards-Contracts/GECO.md

 Phase 1 has taken four months of full time work to get to the above point.
 Phase 2 will be considerably quicker, due to a) my increased familiarity with Ethereum and b) much of the front end design and implementation will carry over to Phase 2.
 I therefore estimate two months for this phase (i.e. completion in June 2020- in time for the Olympics).
 From an engineering standpoint, the primary hurdle will be the randomness required when allocating NFTs to lottery ticket holders.
 I am aware of the complexity of randomness in Ethereum.
 I will be seeking the advice of Justin Drake, a personal friend and Eth 2.0 researcher, who is an expert in this area.
 He is already advising the PoolTogether project on this point.

-Deliverables: audited contracts, fully feature complete front end.
+Deliverables: completed contracts, fully feature complete front end.

 Cost: $6k. $4k two month's living expenses, $2k freelancer costs.